© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Llanboidy Mound & Bailey Castle is a scheduled monument protected by Cadw under reference CM098.
 View the official record →

-Llanboidy Mound and Bailey Castle is a motte and bailey fortification located in Carmarthenshire, Wales, dating to the Norman period following the Anglo-Norman conquest and settlement of South Wales in the late eleventh and twelfth centuries.
+Llanboidy Mound and Bailey Castle is a motte and bailey fortification located in Carmarthenshire, Wales, representing Norman military architecture of the medieval period.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM098.

 Llanboidy Mound & Bailey Castle dates from the medieval period, and is classified as a motte and bailey.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Llanboidy Mound & Bailey Castle is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CM098.